Critical local moment fluctuations and enhanced pairing correlations in a cluster Anderson model: Discussion and Summary

-\emph{Discussion and Summary:} We now remark on several points.
-First, in the single-impurity pseudogap Anderson model, the impurity spectral function vanishes/diverges as $ |\omega|^{\pm r}$ in the local-moment/Kondo\ki{-}screened phase \cite{Bulla.1997}, corresponding to $G(\tau) \sim 1/\tau^{1\pm r}$ for $I_{z}>I_{c}$ or $I_{z}<I_{c}$.
-Our calculations suggest that this property also holds in the current two-impurity model (see \cite{suppl}).
-This indicates that the frequency dependences of $\operatorname{Im} \chi_d(\omega)$ at the Kondo-screened and local-moment fixed points do not acquire any singular correction \cite{Buxton.1998}.
-By contrast, the $1/\tau^{1+y}$ dependence of the singlet pairing correlation function at $I_{z}=I_{c}$ reflects the relevance of vertex corrections at an interacting critical point.
-Since CR1 and CR2 both exist only for $0<r<\half$, we expect that $y$ is always smaller than $1\pm 2r$ and that as $r\rightarrow\half$, $y$ and $1-2r$ both approach 0 before CR1 and CR2 merge with the Kondo-singlet fixed point and disappear.
-We therefore conclude that pairing fluctuations are always strongest in the quantum critical regime.
-This demonstrates that the underlying Kondo-destruction QCP promotes singlet superconducting pairing.
+We note that, in the single-impurity pseudogap Anderson model, the impurity spectral function vanishes (diverges) as $ |\omega|^{r}$ ($|\omega|^{-r}$) in the local-moment (Kondo-screened) phase \cite{Bulla.1997}.
+Our calculations suggest that this property also holds in the present model (see Fig.\ \ref{fig:G_tau_Kondo_LM} in Appendix \ref{sec:appendix2}).
+This indicates that the frequency dependences of $\operatorname{Im} \chi_d(\omega)$ at the two stable fixed points do not acquire any singular correction \cite{Buxton.1998}.
+By contrast, at CR2 the $|\omega|^{y}$ dependence reflects the relevance of vertex corrections at an interacting critical point.
+Since CR1 and CR2 both exist only for $0<r<\half$, we expect that $y$ is always smaller than $1\pm 2r$, namely that pairing fluctuations are always strongest in the quantum critical regime, and that as $r\rightarrow\half$, $y$ and $1-2r$ both approach 0 before CR1 and CR2 merge with the Kondo-singlet fixed point and disappear.
+We therefore conclude that the underlying Kondo-destruction QCP promotes singlet superconducting pairing.

-Second, we return to the issue raised earlier of the extent to which different kinds of magnetic interactions induce pairing correlations in non-Fermi liquid settings.
-Compared to the Ising-anisotropic Bose-Fermi Anderson model~\cite{Pixley.2015}, the interactions that induce Kondo destruction in the pseudogapped Anderson model are spin isotropic; note that the decoupled impurity problem at CR1 has SU(2) symmetry.
-Even though the problem is no longer fully SU(2) invariant at the fixed point CR2, the spin-flip fluctuations are still enhanced, as observed from the transverse component of the spin susceptibility $\chi_{+-}(\tau)$ having a slower power-law decay compared to its tree-level form (see \cite{suppl}).
-This implies that our model has strong correlations in the spin-singlet channel.
-Consistent with general considerations, our results demonstrate that the superconducting pairing correlations in the singlet channel are much stronger here than in the Ising-anisotropic two-impurity Bose-Fermi Anderson model.